 Where to Stay in Porto in Our Particular Opinion

 Instagrammable intricate tile work, rich history and cobblestoned streets, Porto is an all-round people pleaser.
-Read on for Plum Guide's expert advice on where to stay in Porto.
+And here at Plum Guide, we have put in the hard work to make sure we pick out the very best of it just for you, so read on for our expert advice on where to stay in Porto.

 One of the city’s most recognisable areas, Ribeira is home to Porto’s famous coloured houses which tumble all the way down to the waters of the Douro.
 Right in the centre, it’s busy and filled with bars, restaurants and cafes, so might be one to avoid if your idea of a crazy night is listening to the shipping forecast before going to sleep.
 Away from the bustling harbour, the winding back streets house buildings that are some of the oldest in town.
 In fact, the whole area is a UNESCO world heritage site, so take that into account when you’re looking for where to stay in Porto.

 Home to the city’s university, Baixa is downtown and is everything you might expect from the student-y area of town - lively, fun and with plenty of shops, clubs and bars.
-Baixa is one of the best areas to stay in Porto.
 Top attractions include the towering Torre dos Clérigos, the city’s best vantage point, and impressive bookshop Livraria Lello, complete with arched ceilings and a staircase that allegedly inspired JK Rowling’s vision of Hogwarts.